Oromis/touch-vtt/README.md

 ### Changelog

+- **1.5.1:** Fixed players being able to rotate their token while the game is paused.
+Moved enlarge buttons feature from wall tools menu to module settings.
 - **1.5.0:** Added arrow buttons to the token HUD, allowing touchscreen users to rotate their token (long-press the token to activate the HUD).
 Added missing translation files.
 - **1.4.0:** Added snap-to-grid toggle for token movement controls
 - **1.3.1:** Fixed bug with compatibility between TouchVTT and LockView